Join Us in Saving Old Town Midlothian! Together, we can ensure a vibrant future for all.

 The Old Town area in Midlothian, Texas represents more than just a neighborhood – for many of us, it’s the historic heart that helped define our entire community’s identity.
 For generations, families have chosen to call Old Town Midlothian home because of its unique blend of small-town charm, walkable streets, and residential tranquility.
 Now, this cherished area faces challenges from commercial interests that, for some, could alter the character that makes Old Town Midlothian special.

-The Save Old Town Midlothian site was created by concerned residents who recognize that protecting our historic neighborhoods requires active community engagement.
+The Save Old Town Midlothian website was created by concerned residents who recognize that protecting our historic neighborhoods requires active community engagement.

-While the proposed rezoning of 101 and 105 South 3rd Street in Old Town Midlothian was the catalyst, our concern isn’t just about one business and its expansion plans – it’s about preserving the residential integrity that has made Old Town Midlothian a desirable place to live for decades.
+Our concern isn’t just about one business or potential expansion plans.
+It’s about preserving the residential integrity that has made Old Town Midlothian a desirable place to live for decades.

 As Midlothian residents who want to save Old Town Midlothian, we aren’t against business.
 We simply believe that unchecked commercial development in residential areas can mean unintended consequences that, for example, represent disruption to the peace for Old Town residents, some of whom have called our town home for longer than many of us have been alive.